Ali Muhammad Rashidi: Politics

-Rashidi started his political career in 1926 by joining the Sindh Muhammadan Association where he fought for the election of Sindh in Bombay.
+Rashidi's political career began in 1926 when he joined the Sindh Muhammadan Association where he fought for the election of Sindh in Bombay.
 In 1934 he joined the Peoples Party of Sir Shahnawaz Bhutto.
 He joined the Muslim League in 1938 where he supported the Pakistani cause for independence by holding the positions of Secretary of the Sindh Provincial Muslim League and Secretary of the Foreign Committee.
 According to the late Yusuf Abdullah Haroon (an elder statesman of Pakistan), Rashidi was involved in the drafting of the Pakistan Resolution of 1940, also known as the Lahore Resolution.
 After 1947, he was instrumental in reinstating the Gaddi of Pir Pagara while ignoring the Frontier Regulation.
 He was elected MPA in the Sindh Assembly in the election of 1953, thereafter appointed Minister of Revenue.
 In the era of Mohammad Ayub Khuhro, he served as the Minister of Health, Revenue and Information.
 He also served as the Federal Minister for Information under Prime Minister Chaudhry Muhammad Ali.